wp-plugins/pretty-pinterest-pins/readme.txt

 * Number of pins to show
 * Show / Hide the "Follow me on Pinterest" button

+= How do I show pins from specific boards? =

+To show pins only from a specific board, you can enter the name of the board in the Specific Board input box.
+The correct format for board names is found in the URL after the username.
+For example, the URL for my board called "Cool Stuff" is http://pinterest.com/jowilki/cool-stuff/.
+I would enter my username *Jowilki* in the username box and *cool-stuff* in the specific board box to show only pins from that board.

 == Screenshots ==

 1. The widget showing 3 pins and all the options enabled
 2. The settings interface is easy to use and straightforward

 == Changelog ==

+= 1.2 =
+* Added ability to show pins from specific boards and increased the maximum number of pins you can show.

 = 1.1 =
 * Fixes text trim for older versions of Wordpress.